James Holden (footballer): Cambridge United

 On 18 May 2022, Cambridge United announced that Holden would join the club on a two-year contract.

 In February 2023, Holden joined National League South club Dulwich Hamlet on a one-month loan deal.

 On 21 October 2023, Holden joined National League South club Welling United on a one-month loan deal.

 Non-League

 In December 2024, following a spell with Hemel Hempstead Town, he joined Aveley, for whom he made 25 appearances across all competitions.

 On 25 June 2025, it was announced that Holden would join Hampton & Richmond Borough following the expiry of his contract at Aveley.
-On 11 November 2025, Hampton & Richmond announced that Holden had been released from his contract with the club following a run of 3 months without a win.
+On 11 November 2025, he left Hampton & Richmond and on 19 December 2025, Hemel Hempstead Town announced that he had resigned for them.